 If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Torosian, Fuji and Sanavi will implement a treatment plan that is right for you.
+Torosian, Fuji, Sanavi and Seyedain will implement a treatment plan that is right for you.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
 Drs.
-Torosian, Fuji and Sanavi can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Torosian, Fuji, Sanavi and Seyedain can provide you with literature and options about quitting dangerous behaviors such as tobacco use.